Buy a ukulele online at The Ukulele Shop Ukuleles, ukulele strings and ukulele accessories at The Ukulele Shop

 Ukuleles come in 4 sizes, from the smallest, the Soprano (about 21 inches long in total), to the Concert (23 inches), Tenor (26 inches) and then Baritone (30 inches).

-The Soprano is considered the “standard” size for ukuleles.
+The Soprano is considered the standard size for ukuleles.
 It usually has 12 to 14 frets.
-There are 2 types of tuning: C tuning, which is gCEA or D tuning, aDF#B. The C tuning is probably the most popular.
+There are 2 types of tuning: C tuning, which is gCEA or D tuning, aDF#B. The C tuning is the most popular.

 The Concert is a little larger, allowing for a bigger sound, and usually a larger fingerboard, with around 14 to 17 frets (sometimes more).
 It is usually tuned to gCEA.

 The Tenor ukulele is larger again, has 17 to 19 frets, so more scope for playing solos and different chords.
 Many guitarists prefer the Tenor models.
-Again, it is usually tuned to gCEA.
+Again, it is usually tuned to gCEA, although out of all the ukulele sizes, perhaps the tenor lends itself best to "Low G" tuning (GCEA - see below).

 Baritone ukuleles are closely related to the guitar, and being the largest ukuleles, have a bigger, fuller sound.
 Baritone ukes have around 19 to 21 frets and are tuned like the top 4 strings of a guitar: DGBE.